LucasKonrath/KMapper/README.md

 ### It functions just like the ModelMapper framework for Java, if the fields have the same name, they'll be automatically converted.

-### If the fields have different names, you must specify their destiny class (simple name) and their name on that class, using the MapperModelField annotation.
+### If the fields have different names, you must specify their destiny class (simple name) and their name on that class, using the KMappedField annotation.

 # Sample Usage